aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/add-table-to-word-document/_index.md

 ﻿---
-title: Add Table to Word Document – Aspose.Words for .NET
+title: Add Table to Word Document
+second_title: Aspose.Words for .NET
 articleTitle: Add Table to Word Document
 linktitle: Add Table to Word Document
 description: "Add a table to a Word document easily and fast instead of using Open XML SDK in C#."